-The State has three retirement savings plans and a college savings plan.
+The State has four retirement savings plans, a college savings plan and a savings plan for people with disabilities.
 All of the plans are tax-advantaged, voluntary savings vehicles that hold assets for the benefit of participants and beneficiaries.
 The plans do not hold State funds.